 The Grand Bazaar in Istanbul used to be a place where people from all over the world would gather to sell their goods, so you would find from Chinese porcelain to English tea.

 The Grand Bazaar is the perfect place to look at if you are looking for souvenirs during your long layover in Istanbul, as unfortunately, you won’t have enough time to search for prices around.
-The downside in buying in the Grand Bazaar is that although it sounds something traditional, it is the most expensive place in Istanbul.
+The downside of buying in the Grand Bazaar is that although it sounds traditional, it is the most expensive place in Istanbul.

 For those who have a good time to spend in the city, I recommend to look around on the streets close to the Grand Bazaar, there are many shops that also sell souvenirs but at a cheaper price.
 Now for those touring around Turkey, wait to buy souvenirs in other cities, as anything is cheaper than Istanbul, really!